Published March 24, 2014, all rights reserved.

 As you will see below and on page one, Vintage Micro Television of this site, I found an actual Sony Chromatron Model KV 7010U.

 (Note: We are showing information on the Sony KV 7010UA because it’s an improved Chromatron, renamed Trinitron and because cosmetically, it looks identical to the KV 7010U except for the the identity tag above the screen.
 In fact, the very first production run identified the KV 7010UA as Micro Color.
 The only way you would know the difference is by looking at the tag placed at the rear of the set.
 This photo shows that this set was a KV 7010UA Trinitron Receiver.
-On a KV 7010U, the tag reads “Transistor TV Receiver” Model KV 7010U)
+On a KV 7010U, the tag reads “Transistor TV Receiver” Model KV 7010U) This tag shows the Chromatron identity.

+Sales Brochure from 1968 of the worlds smallest color television.
 In April, 1968, Sony introduced their first Chromatron and soon thereafter (July) Trinitron color TV for the U.S. market and the world’s smallest color TV at the time.
 It had a revolutionary new 7 inch CRT described in detail on PAGE ONE.

 This is an original four page sales brochure of the first Sony Trinitron television sold in the United States, the seven inch KV 7010UA.
 It became available for sale in the Summer of 1968.
 I purchased new in spring of 1969.